 No egg chocolate chip cookies are decadent with just a bit of chew.
 These are just like your grandmother’s chocolate chip cookies only without eggs.
 One reader said these cookies remind him of Chips Ahoy!

 No Egg Chocolate Chip Cookie Recipe

 This post contains affiliate links, which means if you click through and make a purchase, I may earn a commission.
+As an Amazon Associate I earn from qualifying purchases.
 See Disclosure policy.

 What I’m about to tell you may blow your mind.

 You can make a batch of chocolate chip cookies and leave the egg out and nothing bad will happen.

 The cookies will bake up beautifully as shown above.

 Your cookies might be a bit more delicate than usual without the egg but they will bake the same and taste the same as always.

 I made this recipe while I was baking cookies a few years ago for my son to take to school.

 Egg-free cookie recipes for potlucks and bake sales at the teenager’s school are always on my radar because one of the students has a serious egg allergy.